Connect with us

 Nearly six months later, those next steps remain unclear.
 The Speaker’s “Commission on Life” has identified no concrete measures or specific policy proposals, several members told Mississippi Today.

-The legislative begins in 19 days.
+The legislative session begins in 19 days.

 “We have not hammered out anything as far as I have seen for this legislative session as of yet,” said Rep. Otis Anthony, D-Sunflower, who said the commission had held about eight meetings.